LeemanGeophysicalLLC/knowledgebase/docs/Tilt_Meter_Logger/tilt_meter_logger.md

 pre-installation preparations on-site or as a spare if a cable is destroyed by a stray knife or wildlife

+### SD Card <a href="https://leemangeophysical.com/product/5-x-32gb-micro-sd-card/" target="_blank" rel="noopener noreferrer">10-0000170</a>
+This 5 pack of cards gives you some field spares and with 32GB of storage each, plenty of room for most datasets.
+Don’t get caught out during a deployment with too few cards or needing to pull off data and replace in the field.

 ## Revision History
 | Revision | Date         | Changes                             |
 |----------|--------------|-------------------------------------|